 Popular websites where you can search for private rentals in Australia include:

 Find a Job

 Australia offers strong employment opportunities, and the hospitality, finance, and construction industries, in particular, are always hiring.
-As an international student, you are eligible to work up to 20 hours a week on your student visa.
+As an international student, you are eligible to work up to 48 hours per fortnight on your student visa.

 Websites such as Seek, Indeed and CareerOne are very useful for job hunting, or you can enlist the help of a recruitment agency in your city.
 Your education provider’s career service is also a great place to search out opportunities either via a job listing board or by speaking to one of the career advisors.

 It’s important you’re aware of your rights and responsibilities to work in Australia.
 As a worker you have rights around minimum pay, leave entitlements, and workplace health and safety.
 You can visit the Fair Work Ombudsman website for more information and advice.